Donna Brazile: Early life

 Brazile was born in New Orleans, Louisiana, the daughter of Jean Marie (Brown) and Lionel Joseph Brazile, the third of nine children.
-Her family's surname was "Braswell" several generations prior.
+Her family's surname was "Braswell" several generations prior, descending from an English-born ancestor named Bracewell.
 Brazile became interested in politics at the age of nine when a local candidate for office promised to build a neighborhood playground.
 She participated in a TRIO Upward Bound program while in high school.
 Brazile earned a bachelor's degree in industrial psychology from Louisiana State University (LSU) in 1981, and was a fellow at the Institute of Politics at Harvard University's John F. Kennedy School of Government.
 After graduating from LSU, Brazile worked for several advocacy groups in Washington, D.C., and was reportedly instrumental in the successful campaign to make Martin Luther King Jr.'s birthday a federal holiday.

 Brazile volunteered for the Jimmy Carter–Walter Mondale presidential campaign of 1976 as a teenager and for their 1980 presidential campaign while a student at LSU.